skoolkid/skoolkit/sphinx/source/skool-macros.rst

   :ref:`replacement fields <replacementFields>`
 * ``fname`` is the name of the audio file
-* ``delays`` is a comma-separated list of interval lengths (in T-states) between speaker state changes; this parameter may contain skool macros
+* ``delays`` is a comma-separated list of interval lengths (in T-states) between speaker state changes; this parameter may contain skool macros (which are expanded first) and :ref:`replacement fields <replacementFields>` (which are replaced after any skool macros have been expanded)

 ``flags`` is the sum of the following values, chosen according to the desired
 outcome: